JohnGrubba/ezauth/docs/internal.md

 And once the data is needed, the service can use the internal API to get the user data.
 This way the user data is not exposed to the public and always kept secure by EZAuth :)

 !!! danger "Internal API Key"
-    Even though it is recommended to hide the `/internal` endpoints from the public with a middleware, you should still keep the `internal_api_key` secret.
+    Even though it is recommended to hide the `/internal` endpoints from the public with a middleware, you should still keep the `internal-api-key` secret.
 If someone gets access to this key, they can access all the internal API endpoints.

 ## Access the Internal API

-To access any endpoints prefixed with `/internal` you need to set the `internal_api_key` header.
+To access any endpoints prefixed with `/internal` you need to set the `internal-api-key` header.

 Example in Python: